mindactuate/youtubeontop-v1/README.md

 (Currently not on Linux)

-Adjust the window's transparency to keep on reading but still have control about your youtube player.
+Use the different transparency settings to continue reading on the background and still have control over your YouTube player.

 <img src="/_img/transparency.png" width=500>

 ### Fully functionable YouTube

-All functions, natural youtube.
+All functions, native youtube.

--   fullsize videos
+-   full sceen videos
--   light / dark mode
+-   day / night mode
 -   adjustable quality
 -   adjustable speed
 -   subtitles